sarchlab/mgpusim/doc/l1v_cache/l1v_cache.md

 1. Write miss:

    A victim block will be found.
 The write transaction will be sent to the bank to overwrite the victim block.
 If this write writes a full line, the block is marked as valid.
 A write request is also sent throught the BottomPort.

+### Parse Bottom Stage

+The Parse Bottom Stage extracts responds from the `BottomPort`.
+For write done response, the Parse Bottom Stage attach the done respond to the pre-coalesed transaction so that those transactions can be resonded to the top unit.